The Bankrate promise

 5. Obtain a repair estimate

 After your claims specialist has looked at your car and determined that it’s not totaled, you’ll receive an estimate for repairing your vehicle from your insurer.
-Some insurers have vendors that they work with for repairs, and others let you choose your preferred vendor.
+Some insurers have vendors that they work with for repairs and while working with these shops may make the process faster, you always have the right to choose any repair facility that you like.

 Do not approve of any repairs until you have the company’s estimate in hand.
 You want to be sure that repairs can be paid for out of the amount that has been approved by your insurer.